 When a mediator is appointed, each parent is normally invited to a pre-mediation meeting separately to establish whether the case is suitable for child custody mediation.
 If you have appointed a lawyer, they will advise you whether this is the case and what available options there are.

-Both parties can then be asked to prepare a short statement to bring to the initial session, outlining what you hope to achieve from mediation.
+Both parties can then be asked to prepare a short statement to bring to the initial session, outlining what they hope to achieve from mediation.

 Each mediation session can run for a shorter period, such as around three hours, or even a full day.
-In some cases, it can take a number of sessions to resolve some of the more significant issues.
-This is obviously expedited if both parties come prepared and willing to compromise.
+In some cases, it can take several sessions to resolve some of the more significant issues.
+This is expedited if both parties come prepared and willing to compromise.

 If no agreement can be reached in mediation, then a certificate will be issued by the mediator.
 Either parent can then file for parenting proceedings in the Court.
-Such a certificate will also be issued if a genuine effort isn’t made by one parent to resolve the dispute, if a parent fails to attend or for another relevant reason.
+Such a certificate will also be issued if a genuine effort isn’t made by one parent to resolve the dispute, if a parent fails to attend, or for another relevant reason.

 I am considering child custody mediation, what should my next steps be?